August 7th, 2020 | The Only Justice in the World.

 No one will push us to wake up in the morning and go through our morning routine.

-No one will choose things good to us in the long term over quick gratifications for us.
+No one will choose things well for us in the long term over quick gratifications for us.

 These are all our own decisions.